WongZhengYou/todolistproject/README.md

 ## 📖 Description

 This system is a simple To-Do List web applications that helps users to manage their daily tasks efficiently by using a very basic CRUD operations and clean UI, this system is for those everyday use excuse to go swipping tiktok instagram, and finally forgot what is their main objective.
-This system also is my first practice system so dont be too mean to me pls.
+This system also is my first practice system so dont be too mean on me pls.

 ---